-Online Golf Club Fitting – The Process
+The Process – Online Golf Club Fitting

 Personal Information You Provide:

 A good online golf club fitting will ask numerous questions.
-If you find a fitting form that only has just one or two questions, you should be skeptical of its ability to help you get the right clubs for your swing.
-While the process doesn’t need to be highly time consuming, it should involve enough questions in order to gather the necessary data on your game that can be used to recommend the appropriate equipment.
+If you find a fitting form that only has one or two questions, you should be skeptical of its ability to help you get the right clubs for your swing.
+While the process doesn’t need to be highly time-consuming, it should involve enough questions in order to gather the necessary data on your game that can be used to recommend the appropriate equipment.

 - Height – You will need to measure your height from the ground up to the top of your head.
 Without knowing accurately how tall you are, it will be difficult for the computer to properly recommend the equipment that will be right for your needs.

 What information is it that you will need to take with you in order to buy your new clubs?
 There are a number of different points to consider.
 These will vary from woods to irons, and even to the putter.
-Golf fitting and golf club specs can seem a little bit intimidating at first.
-They are actually pretty simple to understand with just a little study.
+Golf fittings and golf club specs can seem a little bit intimidating at first.
+They are pretty simple to understand with just a little study.
 Specifically, you will need to learn the “language” of golf equipment.
 That way, you will know what you are looking for when placing a club order.

-The Average Golfer Should Be Familiar With The Following Terms:
+Golfers Should Be Familiar With The Following Terms:

-- Club length – The length of the clubs used will depend not only on your size, but also your ability.
-Better players are able to handle longer clubs easier than less-talented golfers.
+- Club length – The length of the clubs used will depend not only on your size but also on your ability.
+Better players are able to handle longer clubs more easily than less-talented golfers.
 That extra length will equate to additional swing speed.
 Furthermore, club length is something that is only relevant when you are talking about your irons.
 Most woods (including the driver) come in standard lengths and don’t need to be adjusted.
 In terms of irons, it is important to have your clubs at the right length.
 This will ensure you are making proper contact at the turf level.
 Also, clubs that are too long may be prone to hitting fat shots.
 Golf clubs that are too short will require you to hunch over at address just to reach the ball.

 - Lie angle – The lie angle of your club is the angle that is formed between the shaft of the club and the ground.
 Usually, the lie angle will be expressed in terms of plus or minus from standard.
 This is another point that only applies to irons.
 So, you might need clubs that are +2 from standard (likely if you are a tall player).
 If you are short, you may need clubs that are -1.
-Most people will fall within a couple degrees of standard.
+Most people will fall within a couple of degrees of standard.
 It is important that you take the time to get this point just right before you order your next set of irons.

 - Grip size – Grips that are too big for your hands will make it difficult to release the club through impact.
 Grips that are too skinny will allow the club to release and turn over prematurely.
 The ideal grip size for you is a combination of hand measurement and personal preference.
 You should experiment with a few options before picking the one that feels best in your swing.